devoteam-cybertrust/droidstatx/README.md

+Note
+====

+Current development takes now place at https://github.com/clviper/droidstatx

+You can update your local copy to track the new repo:

+    git remote set-url origin https://github.com/clviper/droidstatx.git

 **TL;DR**

 * Python tool that generates an Xmind map with all the information gathered and any evidence of possible vulnerabilities identified via static analysis.